What's New

 Once joked about as being a place you went only to pay for parking tickets, Tucson’s downtown has been a focal point of revitalization during the past few years.
 It’s anchored by the 9-year-old light rail, which connects the University of Arizona to downtown and new mixed-used businesses and residential developments west of the freeway.
 It’s turned downtown from a complex of blasé civic buildings to a thriving epicenter of activity that honors the area’s cultural heritage and innovative spirit.
 Now a new wave of restaurants, hotels, and attractions are opening in the downtown neighborhoods surrounding the light rail.
 Here’s a rundown of some of the most noteworthy updates.

 BARRIO VIEJO SEEKING NATIONAL HISTORIC LANDMARK DESIGNATION - One of Tucson’s downtown neighborhoods, Barrio Viejo, is seeking National Historic Landmark designation (info here).
 Barrio Viejo is the largest barrio in the U.S. and exemplifies Tucson’s connectivity to Mexico.
 Built in the mid-1800s largely by Mexicans, it was considered a poor neighborhood, was undervalued, and fell into disrepair for many decades in the 20th century.
 Then, in 1969, half of the neighborhood was bulldozed to make way for the Tucson Convention Center (which many people bemoan to this day).
 What saved the large, still-existing portion of the neighborhood was a small Catholic shrine called El Tiradito, dedicated to an adulterer who was, according to legend, murdered by his father-in-law.
 The neighborhood pushed for National Historic Landmark status for the shrine and succeeded, keeping the remainder of the neighborhood intact.
 Within the past few decades, there has been a renewed focus on Barrio Viejo and its historic buildings, including the restoration of Teatro Carmen, a 300-seat theatre, and the adjoining building, the one-time home of the Black Elks Club.
-The facades of these buildings was restored at the end of 2023, with the renewed interiors slated for 2025.
+The façades of these buildings were restored at the end of 2024 and their renewed patio is slated to open in 2026 to the public.
+The patio will feature community events, live music, and outdoor dining with the theatre interiors slated to open in 2027.

 HOTELS